BabyCenter: Mission Motherhood™

 BabyCenter was a cofounder of the Mobile Alliance for Maternal Action (MAMA), a public-private partnership between USAID, Johnson & Johnson, the UN Foundation, and BabyCenter from 2011 to-to 2015.
-The MAMA program sparked the creation of MomConnect, an initiative of the South African Department of Health for which BabyCenter developed SMS messages with health information about pregnancy and a child’s first year of life.
+The MAMA program sparked the creation of MomConnect, an initiative of the South African Department of Health for which BabyCenter developed SMS messages with health information about pregnancy and a child's first year of life.

 BabyCenter helped develop similar messages for mMitra, a voice messaging program in India.
-A research article in the Maternal and Child Health Journal stated the mMitra program offered strong evidence “that tailored mobile phone voice messages can improve key infant care knowledge and practices that lead to improved infant health outcomes in low-resource settings.
+A research article in the Maternal and Child Health Journal stated the mMitra program offered strong evidence "that tailored mobile phone voice messages can improve key infant care knowledge and practices that lead to improved infant health outcomes in low-resource settings.

-BabyCenter’s Mission Motherhood Messages were available to qualifying organizations on the BabyCenter website.
+BabyCenter's Mission Motherhood Messages were available to qualifying organizations on the BabyCenter website.

 BabyCenter contributed websites for Free Basics.
 These websites featured age and stage-based pregnancy and baby articles targeted to low-income, lower-education women who would not otherwise have access to health information.
-Content developed for this program was also used to support a Unicef SMS program during the 2016 Zika outbreak.
+Content developed for this program was also used to support a UNICEF SMS program during the 2016 Zika outbreak.

 Awards and recognition

 In 1998, BabyCenter won a Webby Award for Best Home Site.
 Since then, it has been nominated for a Webby Award 19 times and won either a Webby or a People's Choice Webby Award 12 times – including a People's Voice win in 2021 for Lifestyle websites and mobile sites.

-BabyCenter has also won numerous other awards for its editorial content.
+In 2002, it won Service Journalism award from Online Journalism Awards (OJA).

 In 2015, BabyCenter won five Digital Health Awards for content about autism in children.
 In 2016, BabyCenter won seven Digital Health Awards: four for videos about the aches and pains of pregnancy, baby sleep, and the walking milestone in child development; two for articles about baby sleep training and sleep apnea in babies; and one for the BabyCenter mobile app My Pregnancy & Baby Today.
-In 2021, Forbes Health chose My Pregnancy & Baby Today as the best pregnancy app of 2021, and Women’s Health identified it as one of the best pregnancy apps of the year.
+In 2021, Forbes Health chose My Pregnancy & Baby Today as the best pregnancy app of 2021, and Women's Health identified it as one of the best pregnancy apps of the year.